Business Entity Overview

 Task Execution of Hierarchical Business Entities

-Note that if execution of the parent LU fails, the child LU is not processed and is marked as failed.
+• In both execution modes, if the execution of the parent entity fails, the related child entities are consequently not processed and are marked as failed.

 Example: